equinor/fmu-config/docs/examples.rst

 Troll example config
 --------------------

-Troll has a large number of surfaces, and for convinience these lists are places into separate files.
+Troll has a large number of surfaces, and for convenience these lists are places into separate files.